ytazz/vnoid/index.md

 ## Quick Start
 - See [here](https://ytazz.github.io/vnoid/build_sample_2022.html) for how to build and run the sample.

+## Committee

+- HVAC2023 is hosted by the Special Interest Group on Humanoid Robotics of the Robotics Society of Japan (RSJ-SIG-HR).
+- HVAC2023 is run by volunteers consisting of members and non-members of RSJ-SIG-HR.
+  - Commitee members
+    - Yuichi Tazaki
+    - Takumi Kamioka
+    - Tomomichi Sugihara
+    - Masaki Murooka
+    - Kenji Hashimoto
+    - Ikuo Mizuuchi
+    - Yohei Kakiuchi
+    - Shin'ichiro Nakaoka

 ## Asking Questions
 - Post your question at [https://github.com/ytazz/vnoid/discussions](https://github.com/ytazz/vnoid/discussions)